dario-doninger/neural-networks-manim-animations/README.md

-# Mathematics in Deep Learning: Mathematical Visualizations
+# Animations on the Mathematics behind Deep Learning

 This repository contains a collection of animations built with **Manim (Python)**.
 These visualizations were originally developed as part of my **Final Graduation Project** for the Bachelor’s Degree in **Mathematical Engineering** at **Politecnico di Milano**.
 The project culminated in a video essay about Mathematics in Artificial Intelligence, where I explored **Scientific Deep Learning** in depth (specifically, how standard Neural Networks and Physics-Informed Neural Networks work from a mathematical perspective).